craftcms/commerce/docs/events.md

 ### The `afterCaptureProductSnapshot` event

-Plugins can get notified after we capture a product's field data, and customize, extend, or redact the data to be persisted.
+Plugins can get notified after we capture a product’s field data, and customize, extend, or redact the data to be persisted.

 ```php
 use craft\commerce\elements\Variant;